World War I and World War II service records – Fact sheet 177

 What do service records contain?

 Defence service records set out the essentials of a person’s service in the forces.
 They commonly contain biographical information supplied on enlistment, such as name, address, next of kin and age, as well as service information such as movements, postings, changes in rank, and brief mention of injuries or illness.
 Although most records contain these basic elements, they do vary in the amount of information they contain.
-Service records were used by the Department of Defence to administer the movements and pay of their personnel and they were not intended to be an everyday account of events in a serviceperson’s career.
+Service records were used by the services to administer the movements and pay of their personnel and they were not intended to be an everyday account of events in a serviceperson's career.

 Under the Archives Act 1983, the Archives provides access to records once they enter the open access period.